Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Numerical experiments concerning Q2

 Tables \ref{tab:1} and \ref{tab:2} displays the number of degrees of freedom, number of iterations required for GMRES to converge, and time taken to converge, with $\eta=k$, and with $\Oi$ the sphere or ellipsoid.
-The difference between Tables \ref{tab:1} and \ref{tab:2} is that in the first, $k$ starts as $2$ and then doubles until it equals $128$, and in the second $k$ starts as $3$ and then doubles until it equals $96$; we performed the second set of experiments when the $k=128$ run for $\Oi$ is the ellipsoid failed to complete.
-Figure \ref{fig:1} then plots the iteration counts from both tables and compares them to the $k^{1/3}$ rate from Theorem \ref{thm:GMRES1} (the graph is plotted on a $\log$-$\log$ scale so that a dependence $\#_{\text{iterations}}\sim k^\alpha$ appears as a straight line with gradient $\alpha$).
+The difference between Tables \ref{tab:1} and \ref{tab:2} is that, in the first, $k$ starts as $2$ and then doubles until it equals $128$, and in the second, $k$ starts as $3$ and then doubles until it equals $96$; we performed the second set of experiments when the $k=128$ run for the ellipsoid failed to complete.
+Figure \ref{fig:1} plots the iteration counts from both tables and compares them to the $k^{1/3}$ rate from Theorem \ref{thm:GMRES1} (the graph is plotted on a $\log$-$\log$ scale so that a dependence $\#_{\text{iterations}}\sim k^\alpha$ appears as a straight line with gradient $\alpha$).

-We see from Figure \ref{fig:1} that the $k^{1/3}$ growth predicted by Theorem \ref{thm:GMRES1} appears to be sharp.
+We see from Figure \ref{fig:1} that the $k^{1/3}$ growth predicted by Theorem \ref{thm:GMRES1} appears to be effectively sharp.
 Indeed, the plot of the iterations for the ellipsoid becomes roughly linear from $k=12$ onwards, and estimating the slope of this line using the numbers of iterations at $k=12$ and $k=96$ we have that the $\#_{\text{iterations}}\sim k^{0.28}$.
 Using the numbers of iterations at $k=12$ and $k=96$ to estimate the rate of growth for the sphere we have that $\#_{\text{iterations}}\sim k^{0.29}$.

 Finally, Table \ref{tab:3} compares the iteration counts and times for the sphere when $\eta=k$ and when $\eta=-k$.
-We see that, for every value of $k$ considered, the number of iterations when $\eta=-k$ is much greater than when $\eta=k$, as expected from the work of Marburg \cite{Ma:14}, \cite{Ma:15} on collocation methods for the Neumann problem, and the heuristic argument in Appendix \ref{app:1} (recall the discussion in \S\ref{sec:intro}).
+We see that, for every value of $k$ considered, the number of iterations when $\eta=-k$ is much greater than when $\eta=k$.
 Table \ref{tab:3} only goes up to $k=32$, since the $k=64$ run for the sphere with $\eta=-k$ did not complete.